JosiahCPP/Kepler22b/livestream/README.md

 This file contains code to implement a live streaming server using a raspberry pi.
 To do this, run the streamingserver.py file on a raspberry pi.

-On another computer, run the test.py using your IP address for the url.
+On another computer, run the test.py using the IP address of the raspberry pi for the url.
+To find the IP address on the raspberry pi, type "hostname -I" into the terminal of the raspberry pi.